• About us

 Nigel Carter (he/him)

 Nigel a community development worker and researcher, committed to building capacity for and resourcing community power within the global majority of Oxford and its surroundings.
-He does this primarily through OCA and other local organising initiatives.
+He does this primarily through Oxford Community Action and other local organising initiatives.

 He is inspired and led by Black radical organising practices and strategies.